hitechlife/Portfolio/README.md

 --I also contributed to another Unity game titled Gardenlight with a team at CMU.
 It is visible at the following repository: https://github.com/lightgarden/Gardenlight

+--In addition to the previously stated projects, I have also worked on a Unity video game project (not yet released) that is a 2D Platformer produced by YouMatter Studios.
+More information is available here: http://www.youmatterstudios.com/

 Thank you for viewing.